eclipse-vertx/vert.x/new/core_manual_js.md

 #### Writing HTTP responses

-To write data to an http response, you invoke the `write` function.
-This function can be invoked in a few ways:
+To write data to an HTTP response, you invoke the `write` function.
+This function can be invoked multiple times before the response is ended.
+It can be invoked in a few ways:

 With a single buffer: